Brainana/LexBudget/README.md

   - Git clone from this repository: https://github.com/Brainana/LexBudget
   - Modify .streamlit/secrets.toml to use your own ChatGPT API key
   - If you already have a ChatGPT assistant created with the necessary files, then simply modify config.ini to use your own assistant id.
 Otherwise, you can create a new assistant with the command "python scripts/create_assistant.py --directory /path/to/directory/ --extension pdf"
+  - Make sure that poetry is configured to create the virtual environment in the project root folder with the command "poetry config virtualenvs.in-project true"
   - Use poetry to create the virtual environment with the command “poetry install” under the project root folder.
 You may see the message "The current project could not be installed: No file/folder found for package lexbudget If you do not want to install the current project use --no-root" but it’s only a warning and you can ignore it.
   - Get a shell for the poetry virtual environment with the command “poetry shell”
-  - In the virtual environment shell, start the Streamlit server with the command “streamlit run BudgetChatbot_AssistAPI.py”
+  - In the virtual environment shell, start the Streamlit server with the command “streamlit run BudgetChatbot_AssistAPI.py”: the webapp should automatically open in your browser
+  - Stop the streamlit server by entering ctrl + C in the terminal: exit the poetry shell by entering “exit”